gobuffalo/packr/v2/README.md

 Q: I want to write code that using the Packr tools, but doesn't actually pack the files into my binary.
 How can I do that?

-A: Using `packr.Folder` gives you back a `*packr.Box` that can be used as normal, but is excluded by the Packr tool when compiling.
+A: Using [`github.com/gobuffalo/packr/v2#Folder`](https://godoc.org/github.com/gobuffalo/packr/v2#Folder) gives you back a `*packr.Box` that can be used as normal, but is excluded by the Packr tool when compiling.

 ### Packr Finds No Boxes